Kolkata Metro rolling stock: ICF/BHEL rake

-ICF/NGEF rake

-By 1988–90, 9 more rakes manufactured by ICF were procured and put in service when the system expanded.
-These rakes were tougher and had higher acceleration than the previous ones.
-The colors of these trains were dark green with a yellow stripe at the bottom, later they were repainted in white with a blue stripe and lastly, they were sky blue with a deep blue band at the bottom.
-In 2017–18, these were refurbished and put into service in a phased manner.
-The rakes were marked with 8N symbols.

-ICF/BHEL rake

 These are the first AC trains that were passed into service in 2010, after the elevated corridor from Mahanayak Uttam Kumar to Kavi Nazrul was completed.
 Later, as the last extension from Kavi Nazrul to Kavi Subhash was finished, more 3000 series rakes were introduced.
 These trains are manufactured by ICF in collaboration with BHEL.
-Presently there are 13 (3000 series) rakes, which are operating on Line 1.
+Presently there are 13 (3000 series) rakes, which are operating on Blue Line.
 These rakes are numbed ACn/n+1 (where (n+1)/2 is the rake number).
 The rolling stocks numbers are now being changed to MR-30n (where n is the rake no.; 1, 2, 3....18) as they are being gradually repainted to white and violet.
+Some rakes are also used in Yellow Line.

 ICF/MEDHA rake

 2 prototype rakes manufactured by ICF Chennai and Medha and were supplied to Kolkata Metro by September 2017.
 These trains were extremely snagprone and Kolkata Metro officials took 2 years to fix the snags and to bring these trains into operation.
 Some of these trains were sent back to ICF during testing phase.
 These trains are completely different from existing AC trains made by ICF, BHEL, Knorr-Bremse.
 These trains have 3 phase alternating current motors, regenerative braking, stainless steel body, CCTV cameras (not present in rakes, numbered as MR-401 & MR-402), and better passenger information system.
 14 rakes were delivered by April 2021.On 3 April 2019, the first ICF MEDHA rake ran between Noapara and New Garia, after 20 months.
 Gradually followed by 2 more rakes.
 After the initial hiccups these trains are praised by passengers for their comfort during braking and acceleration.
 Metro expressed satisfaction over the performance of the rakes as these rakes are more energy efficient.
-These rakes are numbed MR-40n (where n is the rake no.; 1, 2, 3....18).Currently, 18 such trains operate on Line-1.
-The last 3 trains of this type are compatible with both CBTC and the present DTG signalling system, although CBTC is not used on Line-1.
+These rakes are numbed MR-40n (where n is the rake no.; 1, 2, 3....18).
+As of 2025, 18 such trains operate on Blue line.
+The last 3 trains of this type are compatible with both CBTC and the present DTG signalling system, although CBTC is not used on Blue line.

+As of 2025, two sets of ICF MEDHA rakes with the rake numbers MR-417 and MR-418 have been brought to the Joka Depot and are currently operational on Purple Line.

+As of 2025, two sets of ICF MEDHA rakes are also currently operational on Orange Line similar to Purple Line.
+Some rakes are also used in Yellow Line.